-- 2.1 Each licenced\licensed company must comply with the following principles when dealing with all aspects of deterring, detecting\prevention, detection and dealing with\investigation of Theft of Electricity.
-When documenting and implementing industry procedures to deal with Theft of Electricity, each licenced\licensed company must consider these principles and ensure that the industry procedures comply with these principles. - Safety where any activities are undertaken in accordance with this Code of Practice, safety is a key concernconsideration. - 2.
-Costs should be borne by those that steal Once theft is proven, the appropriate licensee(s), as defined by the eventual industry procedures, shall use reasonable endeavours to pursue the Perpetrator, and to recover from the Perpetrator (or other beneficiary) the Relevant Costs. - 2.
-Seek to deter, detect and deal with Theft of EnergyCosts Licensees must have processes in place that are clear for all industry participants in order to make reasonable endeavors to recover the costs associated with Theft
+- 2.1 Each licensed company must comply with the following principles when dealing with all aspects of prevention, detection-, investigation and managing the outcome of investigation of Theft of Electricity.
+When documenting and implementing industry procedures to deal with Theft of Electricity, each licensed company must consider these principles and ensure that the industry procedures comply with these principles. - Safety where any activities are undertaken in accordance with this Code of PracticeCoP, safety is a key consideration. - 2.
+Costs Licensees must have processes in place that are clear for all industry participants in order to make reasonable endeavors to recover the costs associated withrelated to Theft of Electricity.
+Any charges for costs associated with Theft of Electricity must be fair, transparent and as far as possible must not exceed the actualassociated costs incurred by the licenseesLicensees.
+Supplier charges to customers in relation to amounts owed must adhere to the minimum standards in the CoP for payment of bills.

-- of Electricity.
-Any charges for costs associated with Theft of Electricity must be fair, transparent and as far as possible must not exceed the actual costs incurred by the licensees.
-Supplier charges to customers in relation to amounts owed must adhere to the minimum standards in the CoP for payment of bills. - 3.
-Prevention, Detection and Investigation of Theft of Electricity through best practice Licensees must ensure that effective procedures are in place to proactively discourage Theft of EnergyElectricity, identify Theft of EnergyElectricity.
-The procedures adopted should reflect industry best practice and must clearly define the roles and responsibilities of each licensee in achieving the procedures.
-Licensees must adopt a continuous improvement approach to the procedure for Theft of EnergyElectricity. - 4.
-Collect and report data associated with Theft of Energy Data relating to the Theft of Energy should be collected and collated in to usable reports so that it can be shared throughout the industry and to the Utility Regulator, as and when required.
-This should include trend data and management information relating to types of energy theft.
-It must also include data which allows clarity on the performance of the DNOs and suppliers in relation to deterring, detecting and dealing with theft. - 5.4.
-Communication and reporting Licensees must have clear and transparent reporting processes in place between distribution network operators, suppliers and any other relevant third parties.
-Licensees must also have a reporting mechanism in place to enable any third party to easily and, if necessary confidentially, report suspected Theft of Energy Electricity to the relevant Licensees. - 6.5.
-Ensure that customers are treated in an appropriate and consistent manner In all interactions with customers in relation to Theft of EnergyElectricity, each licensee must behave and act towards customers in a manner which is fair, transparent, not misleading, appropriate and professional. - 7.6.
-Customer Vulnerability In all interactions with customers in relation to Theft of Energy Electricity, each licensee must take into account whether a domestic customers and/or the occupants of domestic premises are of pensionable age, disabled, or chronically sick and/or domestic customers at domestic premises will have difficulty in paying all or part of the Relevant Costs resulting from Theft of Energy.customer is a vulnerable customer.
-Licensees must give appropriate consideration to the needs of these customers Vulnerable Customers. - 8-7.
-Investigation by competent individuals All responsibilities relating to the Theft of Energy Electricity must be carried out by individuals possessing skills, qualifications, experience and authorisation appropriate to the task they are undertaking.
+- 3. Prevention, Detection-and, Investigation and Managing the Outcome of Theft of Electricity through best practice- Licensees must ensure that effective procedures are in place to proactively discouragePrevent Theft of Electricity, identifyDetect Theft of Electricity, Investigate Theft of Electricity and deal withManage the Outcome of Theft of Electricity.
+The procedures adopted should reflect industry best practice and must clearly define the roles and responsibilities of each licenseeLicensee in achieving the procedures.
+Licensees must research best practice and adopt a continuous improvement approach to the procedure for Theft of Electricity. - 4.
+Communication and reporting Licensees must have clear and transparent reporting processes in place between distribution network operators, suppliers and any relevant third parties.
+Licensees must also have a reporting mechanism in place to enable any third party tetoo easily and, if necessary confidentially, report suspected Theft of Electricity to the relevant Licensees. - 5.
+Ensure that customers are treated in an appropriate and consistent manner- In all interactions with customers in relation to Theft of Electricity, each licenseeLicensee must behave and act towards customers in a manner which is fair, not misleading, appropriate and, professional, and not misleading. - Customer Vulnerability In all interactions with customers in relation to Theft of Electricity, each licenseeLicensee must take into account whether a domestic customer is a-vulnerable-customer..
+In all actions relating to this CoP, Licensees must give appropriate consideration to the needs of Vulnerable Customerscustomers in vulnerable circumstances. - 7.
+Investigation by competent individuals -All responsibilities relating to the Theft of Electricity must be carried out by individuals possessing skills, qualifications, experience and authorisation appropriate to the task they are undertaking.
+Licensees must adequately train all relevant staff in relation to the issues and activities relating to energy theft and the requirements of this CoP. - 8.

-9-8.
 Cooperation.
-Licensees should cooperate with the Police Service of Northern Ireland, the Health and Safety Executive for Northern Ireland and the Consumer Council for Northern Ireland regarding the requirements of this code of practice and their respective regulatory and statutory obligations.
+Licensees should cooperate with the Police Service of Northern Ireland, the Health and Safety Executive for Northern Ireland and the Consumer Council for Northern Ireland regarding the requirements of this code of practiceCoP and their respective regulatory and statutory obligations.
 Licensees should also have consideration of other related bodies in respect of their statutory role.

-3. Requirements for Deterring-Prevention of Theft of Electricity
+3. Requirements for Prevention of Theft of Electricity